Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Semantic Reasoning in

-Quantifiers outside and inside these semantic constructs behave differently: inside the lambda function passed as the second argument to these constructs, quantifiers' domains are based on the relevant definitions under consideration.
-For example, a quantifier over terms inside a semantic construct quantifies over terms that appear in the relevant defining clause under consideration.
+The conventional quantifiers outside and inside definitional quantifiers behave differently: inside the lambda function passed as the second argument to definitional quantifiers, conventional quantifiers' domains are based on the relevant definitions under consideration.
+For example, a quantifier over terms inside a definitional quantifier ranges over terms that appear in the relevant defining clause under consideration.

+In the following we focus on the operational aspect of definitional quantifiers, so that readers can grasp their nature using a concrete example in Section \ref{sec:selfie_generalization_heuristic}.

-Fig. \ref{fig:selfie_interpreter} illustrates the overall workflow of the \selfie{} interpreter when applied to an inductive problem and a combination of arguments of \induct{}.
-In this figure, we assume that the \selfie{} assertion has one semantic construct for a simpler explanation; however, in general, a \selfie{} heuristic may contain multiple occurrences of semantic constructs.
-The small square, labelled as \texttt{inner part}, represents the lambda function passed as the second argument to this semantic construct, whereas \texttt{outer part} represents everything else in the \selfie{} assertion.
-Now based on this figure we explain how the \selfie{} interpreter works using eight steps from S1 to S8.
+Figure \ref{fig:selfie_interpreter} illustrates the overall workflow of the \selfie{} interpreter when applied to an inductive problem and arguments of \induct{}.
+In this figure, we assume that the \selfie{} assertion has only one definitional quantifier for a simpler explanation; however, in general, a \selfie{} heuristic may contain multiple definitional quantifiers.
+The small square, labelled as \texttt{inner part}, represents the lambda function passed as the second argument to this definitional quantifier, whereas \texttt{outer part} represents everything else in the \selfie{} assertion.
+Now based on this figure we explain how the \selfie{} interpreter works using the following eight steps from S1 to S8.